Adjoint functor theorems for homotopically enriched categories: Accessibility and shrink-colimits

 Let $\cc$ be a $\lambda$-accessible $\cv$-category, and $J\colon \cc_{\lambda} \to \cc$ the inclusion of the full sub-$\cv$-category of $\lambda$-presentable objects.
 Then $J$ is dense, so that the associated functor $N_J\colon \cc \to [\cc_{\lambda}\op,\cv]$ is fully faithful.

-\begin{proposition} If $\cc$ is $\lambda$-accessible, with powers and enough cofibrantly-weighted limits, then $N_J\colon \cc \to [\cc_{\lambda}\op,\cv]$ admits an $\ce$-weak left adjoint. \end{proposition} \begin{proof} The composite of $N_J$ with the evaluation functor $\ev_{X}$ at a $\lambda$-presentable object $X$ is the representable $\cc(JX,-)$.
+\begin{proposition} If $\cc$ is $\lambda$-accessible, with powers and enough cofibrantly-weighted limits, then $N_J\colon \cc \to [\cc_{\lambda}\op,\cv]$ admits a left shrink-adjoint. \end{proposition} \begin{proof} The composite of $N_J$ with the evaluation functor $\ev_{X}$ at a $\lambda$-presentable object $X$ is the representable $\cc(JX,-)$.
 Each such $\cv$-functor preserves $\lambda$-filtered colimits; so, since the evaluation functors are jointly conservative, $N_J$ also preserves $\lambda$-filtered colimits.
 Now $[\cc_{\lambda}\op,\cv]$ is locally $\lambda$-presentable as a $\cv$-category by \cite[Examples 3.4]{Kelly1982Structures}.
 In particular, since $(N_J)_0\colon \cc_0 \to [\cc_{\lambda}\op,\cv]_0$ is a $\lambda$-filtered colimit preserving functor between $\lambda$-accessible categories, it satisfies the solution set condition.
 The result now follows from our adjoint functor theorem, Theorem~\ref{thm:adjunction}. \end{proof}

 \begin{theorem} Let $\cc$ be an accessible $\cv$-category with powers and enough cofibrantly-weighted limits.
-Then $\cc$ admits all $\ce$-weak colimits. \end{theorem} \begin{proof} Given Proposition~\ref{prop:reflective}, this follows directly from Proposition 4.3 of \cite{LackRosicky2012}, the argument of which we repeat here for convenience.
+Then $\cc$ admits all shrink-colimits. \end{theorem} \begin{proof} Given Proposition~\ref{prop:reflective}, this follows directly from Proposition 4.3 of \cite{LackRosicky2012}, the argument of which we repeat here for convenience.
 Let $D\colon \ca \to \cc$ with $\ca$ small.
-We must show that $N_D\colon \cc \to [\ca\op,\cv]$ has an $\ce$-weak left adjoint; then the value of this adjoint at $W\in[\ca\op,\cv]$ will give the $\ce$-weak colimit of $D$ weighted by $W$.
+We must show that $N_D\colon \cc \to [\ca\op,\cv]$ has a left shrink-adjoint; then the value of this adjoint at $W\in[\ca\op,\cv]$ will give the shrink-colimit of $D$ weighted by $W$.
 First suppose that $\cc$ is $\lambda$-accessible and consider the dense inclusion $J\colon \cc_{\lambda} \to \cc$.
 We then have the following diagram.

 Since $N_J$ is fully faithful, there are natural isomorphisms